 Arizona is a “pure comparative negligence” jurisdiction.
 This means drivers involved in a Mesa truck crash may be able to recoup damages, even if they are partly at fault.

 Per A.R.S.
 12-2505, even a driver who is 90 percent at fault for an accident may be able to sue others for 10 percent of total damages.
-An attorney in Mesa may be able to explain how pure comparative negligence applies to their situation.
+A Mesa truck accident lawyer may be able to explain how pure comparative negligence applies to their situation.

 The size and weight of large trucks are a primary concern for drivers on the road.
 Sadly, many truckers fail to exercise that same level of caution during their routes.
 Sometimes, truckers fail to keep their truck equipment in proper working order.
 In other cases, truck operators neglect to follow commercial trucking rules.

 If you were involved in a truck crash, the negligence of the trucker might have played a part in the accident, and you may, therefore, be entitled to financial compensation.
 A Mesa truck accident lawyer may be your advocate as you pursue recovery.
-Contact an attorney today.
+Contact Goldwater Law Firm at 602-502-6000 or fill our online form to schedule a free case evaluation.